Partner, UK BRS Leader, PwC United Kingdom

-In my role as a Partner in PwC’s Business Recovery Services (BRS) team, I have the privilege of not only being able to help businesses survive, but thrive.
+In my role as a Partner in PwC’s Business Restructuring Services (BRS) team, I have the privilege of not only being able to help businesses survive, but thrive.

 Many people assume that our team only deals with troubled companies facing insolvency.
 This remains an incredibly important part of our work – often providing a mechanism to allow underlying business and associated jobs to be saved.
 However, we also work with companies and their stakeholders to plot a path through stress and distressed times to secure their future viability.
 Increasingly, we use our skills from these situations to help strong and viable businesses to understand the potential threats they face and take actions to secure their future.

 We help them address these developments proactively by future-proofing their strategy and strengthening their finances, capital management and operational capabilities.
 It’s a hugely interesting and rewarding role, enabling us to protect livelihoods and contribute to economic stability and growth.

 I joined PwC initially in audit, and shortly thereafter, I took up a secondment in our BRS team and found the opportunity I was looking for to make a real difference.
 A personal highlight was working with a business that, while viable, was made insolvent by cross-guarantees given to its troubled holding company.
 After three months trading the company in insolvency, we were eventually able to sell the company and guarantee its survival without the loss of a single job.
 The good news that jobs had been saved came just before Christmas and was a source of huge celebration in a small community that had feared the worse.